-The objectives of the mechanical engineering program are to prepare graduates to:
+The mechanical engineering program educational objectives are to prepare graduates to:

-- practice mechanical engineering in support of the design of engineered systems through the application of the fundamental knowledge, skills, and tools of mechanical engineering.
+- practice mechanical engineering through the application of the fundamental knowledge, skills, and tools of mechanical engineering.

 - enhance their skills through formal education and training, independent inquiry, and professional development.